Optimal Transmission Switching and Busbar Splitting in Hybrid AC/DC Grids

 \subsubsection{DC switch model}

-As DC grids do not have voltage angles and reactive power, the set of constraints (M2.20)-(M2.22) for DC switches include only the voltage magnitudes (M2.20) and active power (M2.21).
+As DC grids do not have voltage angles and reactive power, the set of constraints (M2.21)-(M2.24) for DC switches include only the voltage magnitudes (M2.20) and active power (M2.21).
 Similarly to the previous ``exclusivity" constraint, (M2.19), (M2.22) are inequalities ($\leq$ 1) when OTS is allowed, and equality constraints otherwise.
 (M2.24) connects the network element to the original busbar if busbar splitting is not performed.